-The Direct Primary Care (DPC) model is a practice and payment model where patients/consumers pay their physician or practice directly in the form of periodic payments for a defined set of primary care services.
-DPC practices typically charge patients a flat monthly or annual fee, under terms of a contract, in exchange for access to a broad range of primary care and medical administrative services.
-Typically, this arrangement provides patients with enhanced services over traditional fee-for-service medicine.
+DPC patients pay their physician directly in the form of monthly payments for a defined set of primary care services.
+DPC practices typically charge patients a flat monthly fee, under terms of a contract, in exchange for access to a broad range of primary care and medical administrative services.
+Typically, this arrangement provides patients with enhanced services over traditional fee-for-service insurance models.
 Such services may include real time access via advanced communication technology to their personal physician, extended visits, in some cases home-based medical visits, and highly personalized, coordinated, and comprehensive care.

 The American Academy of Family Practice [www.AAFP.org] supports the physician and patient choice to, respectively, provide and receive healthcare in any ethical healthcare delivery system model, including the DPC practice-setting.